 An ex-local's guide to Chamberí, Madrid

 When I moved to Chamberí at the start of 2020, it didn’t take me long to fall in love with it.
-This neighbourhood is just a stone’s throw from the centre of Madrid, but it has a quiet, residential feel, and still retains the “barrio life” that is missing from some of the city’s more tourist-thronged quarters.
+This neighbourhood is just a stone’s throw from the centre of Madrid, but it still retains the “barrio life” that is missing from some of the city’s more tourist-thronged quarters.

 It’s also home to some great cultural attractions, a myriad of interesting places to eat, and one of the city’s nicest plazas.
 On which note…